nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.12 Undoing the previous command : `undo`

-Undoes the change made by the previous command
+The `undo` command allows you to reverse the change of the previous command.
+This makes it easier to reverse mistakes made in McGymmy.

 Format: `undo`